-If you’re constantly on the move, you’ll never acclimatize.
+If you’re always on the move, you’ll never acclimatize.
 You’ll never really understand what makes a place tick.

-If you don’t want to be a tourist, you’re gonna have to stick around longer than a tourist would.
+If you don’t want to be a tourist, you’re going to have to stick around longer than a tourist would.

-However, that’s only one part of Peru’s national treasures.
+However, spots like Machu Pichu only one part of Peru’s national treasures.
 You’d be missing so much if you only saw Macchu Pichu and the Nazca lines.

 Fortunately, you’ve already been working on making some local friends.
 Ask them where they go to visit on holidays or as part of their family tradition.

 You might be surprised.
 Something as mundane as an old family shrine in Japan can have a lasting impact on your trip.
-It could be a memory as strong or stronger than when you summitted Mt.
+You never know, it could be a memory as strong or stronger than when you summitted Mt.
 Fuji.

 How do you travel without being too touristy?
 Tell us in the comments!